 perfdiag - Run performance diagnostic

-The perfdiag command runs a suite of diagnostic tests for a given Google Storage bucket.
+perfdiag command runs a suite of diagnostic tests for a given Cloud Storage

-Providing Diagnostic Output To Google Cloud Storage Team
+Providing Diagnostic Output To The Cloud Storage Team

-If the Google Cloud Storage Team asks you to run a performance diagnostic please use the following command, and email the output file (output.json) to the @google.com address provided by the Cloud Storage team:
+If the Cloud Storage team asks you to run a performance diagnostic please use the following command, and email the output file (output.json) to the @google.com address provided by the Cloud Storage team:

 gsutil perfdiag -o output.json gs://your-bucket